 The basis to value the Corporate Banking portfolio is at its fair value amount.
 The valuation of the Corporate Banking portfolio involves a significant degree of judgement and complexity.
 The valuation of the book is derived based upon a discounted cash flow model, where the expected cash flows for each exposure under the terms of the contract are discounted back to a present value.
-The valuation methodology consists of two key components:
+The valuation methodology consists of two key components;

-- forecast contractual interest and principal cash flows for the term of the facility, with haircuts to principal receipts for expected credit losses on all facilities; and - a risk-adjusted yield, incorporating the theoretical discount margin and requisite IBOR curve, to calculate the present value of the facility cashflows.
-The key factors impacting the theoretical discount margin include the following: - external credit rating of the borrower; and - the country risk associated with the exposure.
+- Forecast contractual interest and principal cash flows for the term of the facility, with haircuts to principal receipts if a loss is deemed highly probable; and - A risk-adjusted yield, incorporating the theoretical discount margin and requisite IBOR curve, to calculate the present value of the facility cashflows.
+The key factors impacting the theoretical discount margin include the following: - External credit rating of the borrower; and - The country risk associated with the exposure.